GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-In the next step, you have to define its functionality, the business logic, in your class.
-Class methods can be defined the following way.
+In the next step, you will define the functionality of the `onDismiss()` method's business logic in your class.
+Class methods can be defined in the following way.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~